The Signalman (film): Adaptation

+Filming

-Production on the play was done exclusively on location and, as such, the adaptation exists as a 16mm negative film reel, as opposed to the standard PAL videotape.
+The film was produced exclusively on location on the Severn Valley Railway and, as such, the adaptation exists as a 16mm negative film reel, as opposed to the standard PAL videotape.
 A replica Great Western Railway signal box was erected in the cutting on the Kidderminster side of Bewdley Tunnel, and Highley signal box was used for the interior shots.
 The signalman's speech about the tunnel accident, and its subsequent depiction, is likely a reference to the Clayton Tunnel crash that occurred during 1861, five years before Dickens wrote his short story.

 Reception

-The Signalman is perhaps the most critically acclaimed of the Ghost Story for Christmas adaptations.
+The Signalman is among the most critically acclaimed of the Ghost Story for Christmas adaptations.
 Simon Farquhar suggests that the film is the first evidence of Andrew Davies' gift as an adaptor of literary fiction: "despite an extremely arduous shoot, Davies and Clarke's fog-wreathed, flame-crackling masterpiece manages something the production team could never have imagined: it's better than the book."
 Dave Rolinson notes that while "the adaptation inevitably misses Dickens' nuanced and often unsettling prose ... it achieves comparably skillful effects through visual language and sound, heightening theme and supernatural mood ...
 The production heightens the story's crucial features of repetition and foreshadowing."

+Home video

+The BFI first released The Signalman on VHS and DVD alongside separate releases of Whistle and I'll Come to You (1968) and A Warning to the Curious (1972) in 2002 and 2003, respectively.
+It was included as an extra on the Region 1 American DVD release of the 1994 BBC production of Hard Times.

+In 2012, to mark the 150th anniversary of M. R. James' birth, it was rereleased on DVD by the BFI, now alongside Stigma (1977) and The Ice House (1978) in the same release, and the entire run of A Ghost Story for Christmas from 1971-2010 was released in a DVD box set, which was updated the following year to include additional material.
+All three releases featured an essay on The Signalman by writer Simon Farquhar and a filmed introduction by Lawrence Gordon Clark.

+In 2023 it was remastered in 2k resolution by the BFI and released on Blu-ray alongside The Treasure of Abbot Thomas (1974), The Ash Tree (1975), Stigma, The Ice House, A View from a Hill (2005), and Number 13 (2006) as Ghost Stories for Christmas - Volume 2.
+This included Simon Farquhar's essay, the Lawrence Gordon Clark introduction, and a newly-recorded commentary by television historian Jon Dear and writer and actor Mark Gatiss.